stefs92/GranatumX-Templates/README.md

-# GranatumX-Templates
-This repository contains templates to simplify the creation of Gboxes.

 # Steps to make a Gbox

 1. **First,** you&#39;ll need to install a working distribution of Docker.
 We recommend that Windows natives install WSL distribution, and then download Docker following the instructions from [here](https://docs.docker.com/docker-for-windows/wsl/) .